St. Luke’s, East Hampton

 PROJECT DETAILS

-Though slavery in New York State had ended nearly twenty years before St. Luke’s founding, parish historian Lys Marigold shown that the Gardiner family - significant founders memorialized in seven stained glass windows - were directly connected to the slavery economy.
+Though slavery in New York State had ended nearly twenty years before St. Luke’s founding, parish historian Lys Marigold has shown that the Gardiner family - significant founders memorialized in seven stained glass windows - were directly connected to the slavery economy.
 The Rev. Benjamin Shambaugh, rector, preached about this history on the first Sunday of February, Black History Month, this year.
 His sermon, and the bulletin for that service that included special prayers for the occasion, are available below.